mfhossam1992/Porous-Crystal-Generator-for-Molecular-Dynamics-Simulation/README.md

 - **Additive Manufacturing Considerations:** Special attention is given to the specific requirements of additive manufacturing processes, ensuring that the generated structures are suitable for simulation and, if desired, subsequent physical fabrication.

-- **Configurability:** Users can easily configure the crystal structure, porosity levels, and other relevant parameters through a user-friendly interface.
+- **Configurability:** Users can easily configure the crystal structure, porosity levels, and other relevant parameters through a simple input text file.

 - **Output Formats:** The generated structures can be exported in common file formats used in molecular dynamics simulations, making them compatible with popular simulation software packages.
+(Now only LAMMPS format is supported)

 ## Prerequisites